The section below covers our customer’s most frequently asked questions, based on over 40,000 service calls.

 - What's the best advice on which type of gas boiler repair company to use?

-- F.75 fault on Vaillant ecoTEC boiler
+- F.75 fault code on Vaillant ecoTEC plus/pro boiler ?

 - Why does the boiler pressure keep dropping?